VivereSV/MulliganSim/README.md

 Conditions:Cards to keep

-Separate Conditions and Cards to keep with commas
+Separate Conditions and Cards to keep with commas.
+The comma represents an AND on the conditions side and represents an OR on the cards side.

 Example: I want to keep Novice Trooper and Princess Juliet if I have Vanguard and Princess Vanguard